hoggren/dotnet-core-generichost/README.md

 # dotnet-core-generichost

-Boilerplate, sample code, mmuch docomentation inside!
+Boilerplate, sample code, and much documentation and links inside!

 ## Author
-Patrik Hoggren
+Patrik Hoggren 👤
 <p@hoggren.nu>

 Everyone talks about a cloud?
 I'm still on Earth and living in Orebro, Sweden.
 Cooold!

-**ofc it'd licensed MIT**
+**ofc it is licensed MIT**